-Arthroscopic knee surgery when over 50.
+Arthroscopic knee surgery in middle-age.
 Are there non-surgical options?

 Ross Hauser, MD., Danielle R. Steilen-Matias, MMS, PA-C

-At our center we see a lot of patients who love to be active, play golf, tennis, pickleball.
+At our center, we see a lot of patients who love to be active and play golf, tennis, and pickleball.
 We also see patients who have demanding lines of work.
-Contractors, landscapers, jobs that require being on their feet all day.
+Contractors, landscapers, and jobs that require being on their feet all day.
 What these patients have in common is that they are entering middle age and they are starting to have some degenerative breakdowns in their knees.

-What they also have in common is that they have reached a point that their knee braces, over-the-counter medications, ice packs and heating pads are not helping anymore.
-Even so, the morning or pre-activity workout will still include pre-emptive NSAIDs to keep swelling at bay and the knee brace to hold their knee together.
-When the knee brace no longer fits under work clothes, then sometime of sleeve or taping is used.
+What they also have in common is that they have reached a point where their knee braces, over-the-counter medications, ice packs, and heating pads are not helping anymore.
+Even so, the morning or pre-activity workout will still include pre-emptive NSAIDs to keep swelling at bay and the knee brace to hold the knee together.
+When the knee brace no longer fits under work clothes, then some type of sleeve or taping is used.

-So this may be your story.
-You went to your doctor, got a referral for an orthopedist, had an x-ray, an MRI, some damage was seen, maybe it was an undescriptive type of damage, something was there and no one was really sure what it was or to what extent.
+This may be your story.
+You went to your doctor, got a referral for an orthopedist, had an x-ray, and an MRI, and some damage was seen, maybe it was an undescriptive type of damage, something was there and no one was really sure what it was, or to what extent.
 You were prescribed stronger doses of the medications that you were already taking to see if that helps.
-But you are starting to think the NSAIDs are make you problem worse.
+But you are starting to think the NSAIDs are making your problem worse.
 You were sent to physical therapy and massage therapy to see if that helped.

 Now you are at the point where you have to decide to:

 a) Live with it until you can’t anymore.

 c) Seek something more on the alternative, non-surgical side of medicine.
 Here your orthopedist may have even discussed stem cell therapy and platelet-rich plasma therapy.
 We are going to discuss all these options below.

 When I entered into my 50’s my knees started to give out on me.
 There went my golf game.